 José Cisneros is the elected Treasurer of the City and County of San Francisco.
 As Treasurer, José serves as the City’s banker and chief investment officer, and manages tax and revenue collection for San Francisco.
 He’s a passionate believer that all San Franciscans are responsible for the City’s financial health, but that residents need to be financially empowered to make a difference.
 He led the effort to create the Office of Financial Empowerment.
 Learn more here.

-Sean directs the work of the OFE, working closely with San Francisco Treasurer José Cisneros, the OFE Team and a broad group of thought partners, to design new, and expand existing, financial empowerment programs for poor and low-income people; and leverage this direct work to demonstrate what’s possible and model city government as a laboratory for social innovation.
-He brings nearly 20 years of experience researching, designing and managing international programs, and building institutions and networks, to deliver financial services, education and social safety net programs.
-Sean earned his master’s degree from the London School of Economics and Political Science with a concentration in poverty and social policy.
+Sean directs the OFE, working closely with San Francisco Treasurer José Cisneros, the OFE Team and a broad group of thought partners to design new and expand existing financial innovations; and leverage this local work to demonstrate what’s possible nationally.
+He brings two decades’ experience researching, designing and managing programs, and building institutions across Asia, Africa, Latin America and the Balkans to deliver financial services, education and social protection programs.
+Sean earned his Master of Science from the London School of Economics and Political Science with a concentration in Poverty and Social Policy.

 Community Engagement Manager, Kindergarten to College

-Bashir joins OFE as its Kindergarten to College (K2C) Community Engagement Manager.
-Bashir was previously a School Safety Specialist with the San Francisco Municipal Transportation Agency’s (SFMTA) Crossing Guard Program, handling all traffic related issues around schools throughout the city.
-Before joining the SFMTA, he was a Public Safety Supervisor and training instructor in the private sector.
-Bashir grew up in San Francisco, attending its public schools, and received his B.A. in Criminal Justice from San Francisco State University.
+Bashir leads community outreach and engagement for Kindergarten to College (K2C).
+Prior to OFE, he served as a School Safety Specialist with the San Francisco Municipal Transportation Agency’s (SFMTA) Crossing Guard Program, handling all traffic related issues around schools throughout the city.
+Prior to that, he served as a public safety supervisor and training instructor in the private sector.
+Bashir earned his Bachelor of Arts in Criminal Justice from San Francisco State University.

-Donna leads customer service and account management for the Kindergarten to College Program.
-Prior to joining OFE, Donna worked as an administrative assistant in San Francisco's public education system.
+Donna provides customer service and account management for Kindergarten to College (K2C).
+Prior to joining OFE, Donna served as an administrative assistant in San Francisco's public school system.